Pratikpi/Study-Material/HLD/Social-Media-Feed-Study-Guide.md

 ---

 ## 8. Common Interview Questions
-- How to scale feed generation?
+- **How to scale feed generation?**
+    Use sharding (by user or post), caching (for hot feeds), and asynchronous processing (e.g., message queues) to distribute load.
+Consider push vs pull models for feed updates.

-- How to store and retrieve posts efficiently?
+- **How to store and retrieve posts efficiently?**
+    Use a combination of databases: NoSQL for fast writes and flexible schema, and in-memory caches (like Redis) for quick retrieval.
+Index posts by user and timestamp.

-- How to personalize feeds?
+- **How to personalize feeds?**
+    Apply ranking algorithms using factors like recency, user interests, engagement, and collaborative filtering.
+Store user preferences and activity history for better recommendations.

-- How to handle real-time updates?
+- **How to handle real-time updates?**
+    Implement WebSockets or long polling for instant updates.
+Use pub/sub systems to notify clients of new posts or interactions.

-- How to moderate content?
+- **How to moderate content?**
+    Combine automated filters (e.g., ML models for detecting spam or abuse) with manual review workflows.
+Provide reporting tools and enforce privacy controls.

 ---